danyim/breaking-bao/README.md

 # Breaking Bao Website

-Basic static site with Google Maps, a Twitter Feed, and Material Design lite.
-Scaffolded with [**React Static Boilerplate**](https://github.com/kriasoft/react-static-boilerplate).
+Basic static site with Google Maps and a Twitter Feed, using a psuedo-backend through Wordpress's API for the event schedule.

 ### Installation